3rd victim dies after angry co-worker's rampage

 A fourth victim suffered critical injuries and later died at the hospital.
 Another man, his wife and their 7-year-old daughter escaped unharmed.
 Authorities did not release the identifies of the victims.

-Runyon and seven co-workers and their families were living at the home rented by a Pennsylvania company, J & B Electric, Inc.
+Runyon and seven co-workers and their families were living at the home rented by J & B Electric, Inc. Phone calls and emails to the company were not returned Sunday.

 It's unclear what prompted the fight between 39-year-old Runyon and his supervisor Friday, but Sheriff Judd said he confessed.